johnwight/Cross-platform-Targeting-with-Adobe-Audience-Manager/README.md

 ### <a name="Set-up-Runtime">Set Up Adobe I/O Runtime</a>

-To set up Runtime:
+In this solution, you can deploy the following script to handle Triggers I/O Events and to provide updates to the visitor profile in **Customer Attributes** via Target Profile APIs.

-Use the following script to handle Triggers I/O Events and to update the visitor profile in Customer Attributes via the Target Profile APIs.
+**webhook.js**
 ```
 var request = require('request');